CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-and-deleting-vlans.md

 }}}

 ### Description
-CenturyLink Cloud customers can create complex network topologies to securely segment application tiers or entire systems.
+Lumen Cloud customers can create complex network topologies to securely segment application tiers or entire systems.
 Using the Control Portal, users can easily provision VLANs and delete unused ones.
-Each CenturyLink Cloud customer gets an initial private VLAN to use, and can add more VLANs (for a fee).
+Each Lumen Cloud customer gets an initial private VLAN to use, and can add more VLANs (for a fee).
 In this KB article, we will show how to create and delete a VLAN.

 ### Prerequisites